opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

          This setting takes precedence over `max-[ready-]age`.

-      .. attr:: networks
-         :type: str

-         The OpenStack networks to associate with the node.

       .. attr:: reuse
          :type: bool
          :default: False

          Should the node be reused (True) or deleted (False) after use.

-      .. attr:: security-groups
-         :type: str

-         Specify custom networks to be attached to each node.
-Specify the name or id of the network as a string.

       .. attr:: slots
          :type: int